AmadGakkhar/EndToEndDeployment/README.md

 ** @ensure_annotation decorator enforces the data types of a function. i.e if any other data type is encountered it will make sure that an error is raised.

+## Setting Up Data Ingestion

+ ### Standard Workflow
+- Update config/config.yaml

+    We will be adding configuration related to data ingestion.
+In this particular project, we are creating artifacts folder in which we will store our data.
+We are setting certain attributes like source url, downloaded zip name, unzip dir etc.

+- Update secrets.yaml [optional]

+    Don't have any secrets.

+- Update params.yaml

+    Don't have any model yet.
+Just add dummy value

+- Update entity

+    Create a custom data type to hold all the entities of config.yaml file needed for data ingestion.
+    Create src/EndToEndImplementation/entity/config_entity.py and store the created entity there.

+- Update configuration manager in src/config

+    Save config.yaml and params.yaml paths in src/EndToEndDeployment/constants/__init__.py.

+    Create ConfigurationManager Class in **src/EndToEndDeployment/config/configuration.py** and write a method which return data ingestion configuration of the type we created in previous step. i.e DataIngestionConfig

+- Update components

+    Create DataIngestion Class in **src/EndToEndDeployment/components/data_ingestion.py** which takes DataIngestionConfig object.
+It has methods for downloading the data, unzipping the data, cleaning the data etc. These functions can be changed according to project requirements.

+- Update pipeline

+    Create src/EndToEndDeployment/pipeline/stage_01_data_ingestion.py.
+Import ConfigurationManager and DataIngestion Class along with logger.
+    Create TrainingPipeline Class.
+Write its main function which tests the basic functionality uptil now.

+- Update main.py